alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 review_in: 3 months
 ---

+Under normal circumstances most machines reboot automatically when an update is required.
+Some machines need to be rebooted manually.

+> If machines are not rebooting automatically, there there may be a [problem with the locking mechanism](#checking-locking-status).

-## Rules of rebooting
+## Rules of manual rebooting

 * *Read this page first* to see if any special cases apply to the type of machine you need to reboot.
+* Most machines in Production should be rebooted out of hours, and this is handled by those who are on call out of hours.
+* Some machines in Production may need to be rebooted in hours though, and machines in other environments can usually be rebooted in hours as well.
 * Do not reboot more than one machine of the same class at the same time.
 * When rebooting clustered applications (such as RabbitMQ) wait for the cluster to recover fully before rebooting the next machine.
+* If you are rebooting a machine in AWS (either out of hours or in hours) it's advised to pair with the RE interruptible/on call person.

+### Rebooting guidance for AWS

-* If rebooting machines in AWS, extended reboot times may result in the relevant machine being terminated automatically.
+If rebooting machines in AWS, extended reboot times may result in the relevant machine being terminated automatically.
 If this happens, a new machine will be created automatically.

-### Rebooting guidance for 2ndline

-Most machines in Production should be rebooted out of hours, and this is handled by those who are on call out of hours.

-Some machines in Production may need to be rebooted in hours though, and machines in other environments can usually be rebooted in hours as well.

-Additionally, for machines running MongoDB, they may be automatically rebooted out of hours, but only if they're not the primary.
-So it can be helpful to step down the primary MongoDB machine to allow it to reboot out of hours.

-### Rebooting guidance for AWS

-If you are rebooting a machine in AWS (either out of hours or in hours) it's advised to pair with the RE interruptible/on call person.

 There have been a few cases when a reboot in AWS has not come back successfully and RE will be able to help in these cases.
 It also means RE can investigate